BleemIs42/BarryYan/README.md

 💬 Ask me about cultivating what is true

-⚡  Fun fact: I am an amateur lyricist and theoretical physicist
+⚡  I am a very amateur lyricist and theoretical physicist